ASvyatkovskiy/BigDataCourse/1_TransformationsActions/README.md

 export SCRATCH_PATH="/scratch/network/<your_username>"
 ```

-Then add this line to your .profile file, in case you log out before finishing working on the exrcises.
+Then add this line to your .bashrc file on Adroit, in case you log out before finishing working on the exrcises.

 # Setting up an environmental variable pointing to the root of the course directory